Inclusivity within Research Processes

 The course will specifically cover:

-- how to decide who should be in your research study;
+- how to decide who should be in a research study and how to collect data to monitor inclusion;

-- how to design and budget for an inclusive research study; and
+- how to design and budget for an inclusive research study.

 This course is taught by staff from the University of Bristol and other Higher Education Institutions including researchers from Trial Forge and the MRC-NIHR Trials Methodology Research Partnership Inclusivity subgroup.